iamsorenl/iamsorenl/README.md

 - 📫 How to reach me: iamsorenl@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I'm an avid surfer, skateboarder, and rock climber
 - 🔒 Send me an email to view my private projects.
-Some of my private projects can be viewed on my portfolio site: [larsensoren.com](https://www.larsensoren.com/)
+Some of my private projects can't be viewed on my public github but can be viewed on my portfolio site: [larsensoren.com](https://www.larsensoren.com/)

 <!--
 **iamsorenl/iamsorenl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.